Abbreviations, contractions, acronyms and ampersands

 - Dr Cristina Lo Celso has been named as the winner of the Foulkes Foundation Medal 2017.

-If possible, avoid using Latin abbreviations ‘eg’, ‘etc’ and ‘ie’, in prose and use full words instead.
+If possible, avoid using Latin abbreviations ‘eg’, ‘etc’ and ‘ie’, in prose.
 If you do need to use a Latin abbreviation, be sure you know what it means and when to use it.
 Latin abbreviations should be written in lower case and not italicised.

 - eg [exempli gratia] means ‘for example’.
 It should be used for lists that are not exhaustive and is followed by a comma.